godotengine/godot-docs/getting_started/step_by_step/resources.rst

 -------------------

 So far, :ref:`Nodes <class_Node>`
-have been the most important datatype in Godot, as most of the behaviors and features of the engine are implemented through them.
+have been the most important datatype in Godot as most of the behaviors and features of the engine are implemented through them.
 There is another datatype that is equally important:
 :ref:`Resource <class_Resource>`.